Skip to main content

 )

-The new callback, onReorderItem, aims to solve this problem, by doing the correction automatically.
+The new callback, onReorderItem, solves this problem by doing the correction automatically.

 dart